otago-polytechnic-bit-courses/ID721001-mobile-application-development/01-kotlin/README.md

 ```

 ## Activity ✏️
-On the provided piece of A4 paper, write a program which declares & assigns the following values to their appropriate data types, i.e., `var age: Int = 25`:
+On a piece of A4 paper, write a program which declares & assigns the following values to their appropriate data types, i.e., `var age: Int = 25`:

 * "I <3 this course"
 * 13.37F